BarryDigby/barrydigby.github.io/RNA-Seq/pipeline.md

 * `-i` Indexed genome file from `kallisto index`
 * `--single` Indicate input is single-end reads (requires `-l` and `-s`)
 * `-t` *n* threads to use
 * `-o` Output directory of the sample, containing 3 files.
-Do not name the directory `outDir`, name it according to the sample name e.g CTRL_2.fastq should have the directory name CTRL_2/
+Do not name the directory `outDir`, name it according to the sample name e.g CTRL_2.fastq should have the directory name CTRL_2/ etc.
 * `-l` Estimated average fragment length
 * `-s` Estimated standard deviation of fragment length
 * `--bias` Perform sequence based bias correction

+> Note: Estimated fragment lengths and standard deviation must be retrieved from the sequencing center.
+If using public data, try to find this information online.
+Using incorrect values will greatly influence the outputs.
+200 and 30 are typically used for average fragment length and standard deviation, respectively.

 ##### *Outputs*
 Kallisto `quant` will output a directory for each sample containing: